Our process could .. decrease atmospheric (CO2) levels to those of the pre-industrial revolution within 10 years.

 Sky's the limit?

 C2CNT need to be bold if they want to remove all excess CO2 from the atmosphere.
 If we estimate excess CO2 at 1000 gigatonnes, that means they would need to produce about 270 gigatonnes of nanotubes to return the atmosphere to pre-industrial levels.
-It's a gigantic increase in production, and no doubt a shocking drop in price to match.
+Carbon dioxide to carbon nanotube scale-up — C2CNT Carbon XPrize Round 2 Submission It's a gigantic increase in production, and no doubt a shocking drop in price to match.

 C2CNT's view is much more optimistic.
 Their plan is "to become the clear replacement product of choice" for steel and aluminum, and as an additive in cement.
-The more replacements they find, the better for CO2 levels.
+Carbon dioxide to carbon nanotube scale-up — C2CNT Carbon XPrize Round 2 Submission The more replacements they find, the better for CO2 levels.

 Cool carbon products